-Officer charged with homicide in shooting of black teen
+Officer charged in shooting of black teen near Pittsburgh

-EAST PITTSBURGH, Pa. – A white police officer was charged Wednesday with homicide in the shooting of an unarmed black teenager who fled a traffic stop last week, and investigators said the officer gave inconsistent statements about whether he saw a gun in the teen's hand.
+EAST PITTSBURGH, Pa. – A white police officer was charged Wednesday with homicide in the shooting of an unarmed black teenager who was hit in the back while fleeing a traffic stop, a death that has fueled daily protests around Pittsburgh.

+Prosecutors cited officer Michael Rosfeld's inconsistent statements about whether he saw a gun in the teen's hand.

-East Pittsburgh officer Michael Rosfeld first told investigators that the teen turned his hand toward him when he ran from the car and he "saw something dark he perceived as a gun," according to the criminal complaint.
+The East Pittsburgh officer first told investigators that the teen turned his hand toward him when he ran from the car and the officer "saw something dark he perceived as a gun," according to the criminal complaint.

-During a second recap of the shooting, Rosfeld told investigators he did not see a gun and he was not sure if the teen's arm was pointed at him when he fired at 17-year-old Antwon Rose Jr.
+During a second recap of last week's shooting, Rosfeld told investigators he did not see a gun and he was not sure if the teen's arm was pointed at him when he fired at 17-year-old Antwon Rose Jr.

 The 30-year-old officer had been sworn in just hours before the June 19 shooting after working at the police department for a couple weeks.
-He turned himself in, was arraigned and released on $250,000 bond.
+He turned himself in and was released on $250,000 bond.
 He is scheduled to appear in court July 6.

-The district attorney's office did not immediately return a call for comment but released a statement saying the office argued against granting bail because the charge carries a sentence of life in prison.

-The charge of criminal homicide can include any instance in which someone knowingly, intentionally, recklessly or negligently causes a death.
-It includes the charges of murder and voluntary and involuntary manslaughter, the complaint said.
+Criminal homicide is a broad category that includes manslaughter and murder.
+Pennsylvania prosecutors typically specify what subsection of homicide they will pursue later in the case.

+Allegheny County District Attorney Stephen Zappala said his office planned to ask a jury to consider the highest charge of first-degree murder.
+He argued against releasing Rosfeld on bail.

+The car Rose was in had been stopped on suspicion of involvement in a drive-by shooting.
+But investigators determined that Rose had had done nothing "except be in the car," he said.

+Zappala said witnesses described Rose as showing his hands before the shooting, stressing that he did not have a weapon.

-A lawyer representing Rose's family said on Twitter that relatives have "guarded optimism" about the charge filed against the officer.
+A lawyer representing Rose's family said that relatives had "guarded optimism" about the charge filed against the officer.
 A funeral for the teen was held Monday.

 "The family will settle for nothing less than a conviction and appropriate sentencing," attorney Lee Merritt said.

-Authorities have said Rose and another teen, who was arrested this week , fled after being pulled over on suspicion they were involved in a drive-by shooting.
-Rose was shot three times — in the right side of his face, his back and his elbow.
-The bullet fired through Rose's back struck his lung and heart.
+Rose was shot three times — in the right side of his face, in the elbow and the fatal shot to his back, which struck his lung and heart.

 Rosfeld pulled over the car in which Rose was a passenger about 15 minutes after reports of a drive-by shooting in nearby North Braddock.
 In that attack, a 22-year-old man was shot in the abdomen and was treated and released from the hospital.